 Tracks your physical distribution order data

-Data is the foundation upon which efficient supply chain operations are built.
+Data is the foundation upon supply chain planning and how operations are built.
 When you outsource physical distribution to a tech-enabled 3PL like ShipBob, you will have access to data from across your entire supply chain.

 ShipBob’s free data and analytics reporting tool provides valuable insights to help you make informed decisions on inventory allocation, so you can optimize your logistics operations while reducing costs.
 Get answers to the following questions: